jimdigriz/debian-mssp4/README.md

       * auto-orientation screen rotation
  * SecureBoot is not enabled
  * H.264 video decoding
- * Bluetooth - is USB, hangs off the USB3 hub (powered off?)
  * need to improve power saving
       * suspend uses lots of power (will not last 24 hours)
       * suspend is only accessible via closing the lid, S3 is not exposed via ACPI (means `echo mem > /sys/power/state` does not work)